-- The new sequence has the same name as the original.
+• The new sequence has the same name as the original.
 The original sequence is replaced by the new one in memory.
-If the original sequence is needed for further processing in MAD-X, it should be reloaded. - The algorithm also processes any sub-sequence inserted in the main sequence.
-These sub-sequences are also given the same names as the original ones.
+If the original sequence is needed for further processing in MAD-X, it should be reloaded.

-- Any element transformed into a single thin lens element has the same name as the original. - If an element is sliced into more than one thin slices, the individual slices have the same basename as the original element plus a suffix ..1, ..2, etc. and a marker with the name of the original element is placed at the location of the center of the original element. - If an element is sliced into more than one thick slices, the individual slices have the same basename as the original element plus a suffix LEN the first one, a suffix LEX the last one, and a suffix LBO the ones in between.
+- The algorithm also processes any sub-sequence inserted in the main sequence.
+These sub-sequences are also given the same names as the original ones. - Any element transformed into a single thin lens element has the same name as the original. - If an element is sliced into more than one slice, the individual slices have the same basename as the original element plus a suffix ..1, ..2, etc. and a marker, with the name of the original element, is placed at the location of the center of the original element.